The Best High-Iron Foods for Little One's Starting Solids

 • Parents should be aware of differences between nutrition content claims and health claims when choosing foods.

-• Iron fortified infant formula or supplementation may be needed if recommended by a healthcare professional.
+• Iron fortified little one's formula or supplementation may be needed if recommended by a healthcare professional.

 • Regulatory safeguards ensure consistent labelling across Australia and New Zealand, protecting parents from misleading marketing.